meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 What happened?! `www.example.com` has its own styling rules, and they are conflicting with the elements rendered by our extension.

 There are a few solutions here.
 The first is to try to override the webpage's styling by using css techniques that take a higher precedence when the browser is computing styling, such as using `!important` or inline styling.
-These are inelegant solutions, both because they could potentially cause the inverse problem (our extension overriding the page styles and borking them up) and because they are heavy-handed and limited in the styling issues they can address (no more `styled-components`, for example).
+These are inelegant solutions, both because they could potentially cause the inverse problem (our extension can overriding the page's styles and break them).
+Additionally, using `!important` may cause unintended styling issues and limit our ability to use `styled-components`.

 The second is to render these notes in an `<iframe>` element.
 Nothing inherently wrong with this, but it ends up being very complicated and not worth the time.
 The third method, and the one that we will be using, is to render these `StickyNotes` components inside of a shadow DOM instance.

 You can think of the shadow DOM as a "DOM within a DOM."
 Each shadow DOM is cut off from styling rules dictated from outside the shadow DOM, and hence makes it the perfect vehicle for making sure our styles don't conflict with those of the host webpage.
 You can read more about [shadom DOMs here.](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)